Indonesian food is awesome. Truly. You need to try it!

 In the Netherlands, a country that once occupied Indonesia, you can find plenty of Indonesian food in Indonesian restaurants all over the country.

 And I was surprised that Germans actually recognize Nasi Goreng, or “Asian” fried rice, which can be easily found in their frozen supermarket aisles.

 Even here in Atlanta, you can get a taste.
 The majority of my friends here had never experienced Indonesian food until they met me.

 Over the years, we’ve have a lot of fun introducing them to it when we can.

 Michael and I enjoy bringing our friends to eat at Batavia Restaurant on Buford Highway in Atlanta, our favorite Indonesian food spot in the city.

-There are actually two Indonesian restaurants here (that we know of), but Batavia is the best, in our opinion.
+There are actually three Indonesian restaurants here (that we know of), but Batavia is the best, in our opinion.